Big (film): Film remakes

-In 2004, an Indian remake titled New in Tamil-language starring S.J.
-Suryah and Naani starring Mahesh Babu in Telugu-language was released.
-An Indian Hindi-language remake titled Aao Wish Karein starring Aftab Shivdasani released in 2009.
+In 2004, Indian remakes titled New in Tamil-language starring S.J.
+Suryah and Naani starring Mahesh Babu in Telugu-language were released.
+Also, an Indian Hindi-language remake titled Aao Wish Karein starring Aftab Shivdasani was released in 2009.

 Broadway musical

-In 1996, the film was made into a musical for the Broadway stage.
+In 1996, the film was adapted into a Broadway musical.
 It featured music by David Shire, lyrics by Richard Maltby Jr., and a book by John Weidman.
 Directed by Mike Ockrent, and choreographed by Susan Stroman, it opened on April 28, 1996, and closed on October 13, 1996, after 193 performances.

 Television show

-The first attempt at adapting the film as a TV series came in 1990, with a sitcom pilot produced for CBS that starred Bruce Norris as Josh, Alison LaPlaca as Susan, and Darren McGavin as Mr. MacMillan; it was not picked up as a series.
+The first attempt at adapting the film as a television series came in 1990, with a sitcom pilot produced for CBS that starred Bruce Norris as Josh, Alison La Placa as Susan, and Darren McGavin as Mr. MacMillan; it was not picked up as a series.

-On September 30, 2014, Fox announced that a TV remake, loosely based on the film, was planned.
+On September 30, 2014, Fox announced that a television remake, loosely based on the film, was planned.
 Written and executive produced by Kevin Biegel and Mike Royce, it dealt with what it means to be an adult and kid in present times.

 In popular culture

 The fictional Zoltar Speaks fortune-telling machine portrayed in the film was modeled after the real-life 1960s machine Zoltan, the name differing by one letter.
 In 2007, the Nevada-based animatronic company Characters Unlimited was awarded a trademark for Zoltar Speaks and began selling fortune-telling machines with that name.

-The film is referenced in the 2019 DC Extended Universe film Shazam!.
-In the scene in which Doctor Sivana chases Billy Batson into a toy store, Billy unknowingly steps onto a Walking Piano and briefly plays it before being knocked out a window by Sivana.
-Additionally, both films' plots center around a child who is magically transformed into an adult.
+Big is referenced in the DC Extended Universe feature film Shazam!.
+(Both films' plots center around a child who is magically transformed into an adult.)
+When the villain Doctor Sivana chases Billy Batson into a toy store, Billy unknowingly steps onto a Walking Piano and briefly plays it before being knocked out a window by Sivana.